 How do I add or remove faculty from my department's faculty page?

 To add a faculty member, create a new page under the main Faculty A-Z list page and change the page layout to the Bio Page Layout.
-Remember to select their department so that they show up on your facutly page - this happens automatically when the new page is published and the bio cache is refreshed (a scrpit does this twice per day).
+Remember to select the correct department so that they show up on your department's facutly page - this happens automatically when the new page is published and the bio cache is refreshed (a scrpit does this automatically twice per day).

 Your changes won't be visible untill the bio page is published and the cache refreshes.
-You do not need to edit the page that lists your department's faculty (/yourdepartment/Pages/faculty-and-staff.aspx or /yourdepartment/faculty-and-staff/Pages/default.aspx) -- that page uses the BioRollup web part to automatically pull faculty that have your department listed in their bio page.
+You do not need to edit the page that lists your department's faculty (academics/yourdepartment/Pages/faculty-and-staff.aspx or /academics/yourdepartment/faculty-and-staff/Pages/default.aspx) -- that page uses the BioRollup web part to automatically pull faculty that have your department listed in their bio page.
 Learn more about the Faculty Bio System.

 How do I link to an email address?

 To add a link to an email address (so that the address appears as a link and has a little envelope icon next to it) follow the steps for linking to an address.
-Highlight the email address in the content and click on the Insert tab and then click on the lower part of the Link button and select "From Address" and in the Adress field type the words mail to with a colon but without spaces, like so: mailto: and then the email address, again without spaces.
-For example, if you wanted to link to the main DePaul admission email address, in the Address bar you would type mailto:email@example.com
+Highlight the email address in the content and click on the Insert tab and then click on the lower part of the Link button and select "From Address" and in the Address field type mailto: and then the email address, without spaces.
+For example, if you wanted to link to the main DePaul admission email address, in the Address field you would type mailto:email@example.com

 Can I have a link open in a new browser tab or window?